ThizGuy1016/Voltt/docs.md

 Save this snippet to hellol.vlt and run by executing: `voltt run hellol.vlt`

-Right away it should be noted that Voltt is a buit quirky.
-But for now all we need to worry about is that Voltt's way of letting you the programmer know that all is right with the world is by printing "Hellol" to your terminal.
+Right away it should be noted that Voltt is a bit quirky.
+But for now, all we need to worry about is the nice greeting we get from running this code snippet.

 ## **Comments**

 ```
 ; Single line comment
 ;;